 Upon entering the restaurant, you notice the big mural on the wall of the restaurant picturing trolls dancing around a midsummer pole, a big poster of Emil i Lönneberga, pictures of the Swedish Royal Family and the jerseys of the Swedish players in Chicago Blackhawks.
 I was sad to see the jersey of Niklas Hjalmarsson taken down but equally as proud to see Gustav Forsling’s hanging there.

 The decor of the restaurant truly is a homage to the home country.

 The obvious items for me to order when I go to Tre Kronor is the Falukorv and the Swedish Pancakes.
 Does it taste just like home?
 Yes.

 At the time, they also had a special, smoked salmon benedict with dill (a lot of it).
 This isn’t a particularly Swedish dish, but I was happy never the less.
-It incorporated all the Swedish flavors into this, according to me, beloved dish.
+It incorporated all the Swedish flavors into this beloved dish.

 It warmed my Swedish heart, even more, receiving a Swedish note on the bill before heading off.
 If you live in Chicago, or you are just passing by, Tre Kronor is definitely worth your time and visit.

 This article was first published on January 16, 2018.
 It has since then been edited & updated.

 Tuesday-Thursday: 9 am-7 pm